Lip and Tongue Symptoms and Counseling

 Lip and Tongue Tie Treatment

-If your child is experiencing a severe enough tie that negatively impacts their oral function or development, our maxillofacial surgery department can perform a simple procedure called a frenectomy to minimize the tie and restore proper function.
+If your child is experiencing a severe enough tie that negatively impacts their oral function or development, our maxillofacial surgery department can perform a frenectomy procedure, a simple surgery that creates a release of the restricted tissue to restore proper function and improve tongue movement or lip movement, depending on the tie.
+It may be performed with laser surgery using a small incision, with minimal discomfort and short recovery time.
+Infants usually have little pain or discomfort, while older children may sometimes need general anesthesia.
 From there, our team will continue to monitor your child’s oral development to ensure they are brought up with proper oral hygiene instruction.

 We do not recommend a “wait and see” approach when it comes to lip and tongue ties due to the range of potential developmental difficulties.
 The treatment for these conditions is quick, simple, and virtually devoid of complications.
-Therefore, if you suspect one of these conditional conditions, please do not hesitate to schedule an appointment with one of our providers.
+Therefore, if you suspect one of these conditional conditions, please do not hesitate to schedule an appointment with one of our providers so you can feel confident asking questions, and our team can address concerns about whether a tie may require treatment and your child’s overall well-being.